Woman drops sex assault case against U.S. venture capitalist

 Lonsdale did not immediately respond to an email requesting comment.
 Jennifer Lin Liu, a lawyer for Clougherty, declined to comment.

-Lonsdale is a former executive at payments company PayPal.
+Lonsdale worked as an intern at PayPal (PYPL.O) in 2002, where he met entrepreneur Peter Thiel and other influential members of the so-called “PayPal mafia.”
 He co-founded secretive technology firm Palantir Technologies, a private company with a valuation of about $9 billion, and is a founding partner of venture-capital firm Formation 8.

 Clougherty now works as a data scientist in the Washington, D.C., area, according to her LinkedIn profile.